 A valuation allowance is provided when it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-As of December 31, 2017, management believed that it was more likely than not that the deferred tax assets would not be realized, based on future operations, consideration of tax strategies and the reversal of deferred tax liabilities.
+As of December 31, 2018, management believed that it was more likely than not that the deferred tax assets would not be realized, based on future operations, consideration of tax strategies and the reversal of deferred tax liabilities.
 The valuation allowance is required until the Company has sufficient positive evidence of taxable income necessary to support realization of its deferred tax assets.
 A valuation allowance release is recognized as an income tax benefit.

-As of December 31, 2017, the Company has available net operating loss, or NOL, carry forwards for federal income tax reporting purposes of approximately \$69.3 million and for state income tax reporting purposes of approximately \$90.6 million, which expire at various dates between fiscal 2034 and 2037.
-The Company has sold \$61.5 million of state NOLs and \$0.2 million of Research and Development credits under the State of New Jersey's Technology Business Tax Certificate Transfer Program in February 2018 and plans to sell additional NOLs and credits under the same program later in 2018 subject to state approval.
+As of December 31, 2018, the Company has available net operating loss, or NOL, carry forwards for federal income tax reporting purposes of approximately \$89.1 million and for state income tax reporting purposes of approximately \$50.7 million, which expire at various dates between fiscal 2034 and 2038.
+In February 2018, the Company sold \$61.5 million of state NOLs and \$0.2 million of R&D credits from 2015 and 2016 under the State of New Jersey's Technology Business Tax Certificate Transfer Program.
+In January 2019, the Company sold \$20.0 million of state NOLs from 2017 under the same program and plans to sell additional NOLs and R&D credits under the same program in the future subject to program availability and state approval.
 As of December 31, 2017 and 2016, the Company had no material uncertain tax positions.

-(11) Net Loss Per Share
+(10) Net Income (Loss) Per Share